roryp/accessibilitydemo/README.md

 ## Manual Testing with Axe

-You can also run accessibility tests manually using the included `run-axe-tests.js` script:
+You can also run axe playwright accessibility tests manually using the included `run-axe-tests.js` script:

 **Prerequisites:** Make sure Node.js dependencies are installed:
 ```bash